Social workers are professionally

 Being a Social Worker does not stop on registration.

-Opportunities exist for current and practicing Social Workers to
+Opportunities exist for current and practising Social Workers to

 develop their knowledge and skills further.
 To find out more about